-The experimentally measured transmission efficiencies are presented in Fig. 5.
-The mass method was used for NH4NO3 particles with d{va} < 300 nm.
-Measurements for

-Characterization of an aerodynamic lens for transmitting particles > 1 μm two different HPLs (closed triangles serial number, SN, 12, open triangles SN13) are in good agreement with one another.
-Between $d{va} = 300$ and 1400 nm, the count method was used with NH4NO3 and NaNO3 particles.
-Particles were counted with a CPC at the entrance to the AMS and counted with both the mass spectrometer and light scattering 5 after passing through the lens system.
+The experimentally measured transmission efficiencies are presented in Fig. 4.
+The mass method was used for NH4NO3 particles with $d{va} < 300$ nm.
+Measurements for two different HPLs (closed triangles SN12, open triangles SN13) are in good agreement with one another.
+Between $d{va} = 130 \text{ nm}$ and 1400 nm, the count method was used with NH4NO3 and NaNO3 particles.
+Particles were counted with a CPC at the entrance to the AMS and counted with both the mass spectrometer and light scattering after passing through the lens system.
 Under some conditions, particles have been observed to bounce off the vaporizer in the AMS (Quinn et al., 2006; Matthew et al., 2008), thus decreasing the MS counts relative to the LS counts.
-In these experiments, good agreement between mass spectrometer particle counts and light scattering particle counts for NH4NO3 indicates that particle bounce off the vaporizer was minimal and only MS counts are shown in Fig. 5.
-For NaNO3, MS counts were typically 10 to 20 % lower than LS counts, indicating some particle bounce.
-Since the goal is to measure the lens transmission efficiency, only the data for LS counting of NaNO3 particles are shown in Fig. 5.
+In these experiments, good agreement between mass spectrometer particle counts and light scattering particle counts for NH4NO3 indicates that particle bounce off the vaporizer was minimal, and only MS counts are shown in Fig. 4 (closed squares SN12, open squares SN13).
+For NaNO3, MS counts were typically 10 to 20 percent lower than LS counts, indicating some particle bounce.
+Since the goal is to measure the lens transmission efficiency, only the data for LS counting of NaNO3 particles are shown in Fig. 4 (closed circles SN12, open circles SN13).
+Similar transmission efficiencies ($E{\rm L} > 50\%$ for $d{\rm va}$ between 100 nm and 3 μm) were measured for a third high-pressure lens (SN10) and are shown in Fig. 4 without error bars and with a single symbol for all three methods (grey stars) in order to simplify the figure.